 We complement the results on $\alpha$-EJR presented in \Cref{section:experiments} with \Cref{table:ratio_EJR}.
-We separate the performance of the voting rules according to the parameters $k, m,$ and $n$.
+We separate the performance of the voting rules according to the parameters $k$, $m$, and $n$.
 Every entry is averaged over 400 randomly generated instances.
-This comes from the fact that for every $(k, m, n)$-tuple, we have two sampling configurations for both sampling models. \\ PAV performs the best out of the considered methods.
+This comes from the fact that for every $(k, m, n)$-tuple, we have two sampling configurations for both sampling models. \\ PAV performs best among the considered methods.
 MES and sequential Phragmén still perform reasonably well.
 For all combinations of parameters, the average additive distance between the $\alpha$-value achieved by the voting rules and the optimal $\alpha$-value is between 0.01 and 0.2, showing that these three rules are actually not as bad as the worst-case would suggest.
 This is especially surprising for sequential Phragmén, which does not satisfy 1-EJR.
-Unsurprisingly, CC performs badly relative to the other rules as its only concern is to maximize the number of voters that approve a candidate.
+Unsurprisingly, CC performs poorly relative to the other rules, as its sole concern is maximizing the number of voters who approve a candidate.
 Nevertheless, CC often contains committees that also satisfy EJR, resulting in an overall moderate performance in approximating the optimal $\alpha$-value. \citep{bredereck2019experimental}.
-Therefore, we need to note that if one were not to consider the worst of the committees returned by CC, it would have performed better in our analysis.
+Therefore, we need to note that if one were not to consider the worst committees returned by CC, our analysis would have performed better.